Publications | Talks | Curriculum Vitae | TCC course | Seminar | google+

 11th May 2013

 Together with Emmanuel Breuillard, Ben Green, Jozsef Solymosi and Terence Tao, I am organising one of the workshops during IPAM's semester-long programme 'Algebraic techniques for combinatorial and computational geometry'.
-The workshop's topic is 'Finding algebraic structures in extremal combinatorial configurations' and will be held in Los Angeles from 19th to 23rd May 2014.
+The workshop's topic is 'Finding algebraic structures in extremal combinatorial configurations', and it will be held in Los Angeles from 19th to 23rd May 2014.
 A preliminary (and incomplete) list of speakers is now available, and applications for funding to attend the workshop, targeted especially at early-career researchers, are now open.
 For details see the workshop website.

 3rd December 2012